 As such, your desk should be designed to accommodate a substantial amount of weight and provide enough space for multi-player mode.
-Most gaming desks are built to accommodate up to 2 dual monitors as well as gadgets such as speaker, keyboard and mouse at the same time.
+Most gaming desks are built to accommodate up to 2 dual monitors as well as gaming desk setup gadgets such as speaker, keyboard and mouse at the same time.

 Getting a gaming desk is as easy as walking to the furniture store next door, however, a complete gaming desk costs more than other desks.
-For this reason, most gamers prefer a DIY sit-stand desk.
+For this reason, most gamers prefer a DIY standing desk

 The majority of smart standing desk comes with a base that's either made from metal or steel pipes and attached with clamps to improve height adjustment.
 For a gaming desk, just any base won’t do.

 Attaching your desktop to an electric base gives more sturdiness and personalization.
-However, some DIY desks may not be what you want, instead why not pocket that extra cash and set to work by building one on your own.
+However, some smartdesk DIY kits may not be what you want, instead why not pocket that extra cash and set to work by building one on your own.

-For the record, an average smart desk such as the autonomous smart desk cost as much as $439 which is quite a lot to afford for average gamers.
+For the record, an average smart desk such as the Autonomous SmartDesk Core (Home Office) cost as much as $499 which is quite a lot to afford for average gamers.

 However, if you still want a gaming desk that provides the same experience as professional ones, there’s a way to go about it.

-DIY gaming desk with SmartDesk DIY Standing Desk Kit Frame.
+DIY Gaming Desk with SmartDesk DIY Kit Frame

 We've experimented a bit in our workspace and have been able to come up with table designs that provide the same reliability as commercial ones.
-Building on your own reduce expenses, you can build a gaming desk on your own without spending more than a $500 dollar.
-However, you will have to get the Smartdesk frame kit.
+Building on your own gaming desk reduce expenses, it will cost you no more than $500 dollar.
+However, you will have to get the SmartDesk frame kit.

-In total, you won’t be spending more than $250 because you can get a smartdesk base such as the autonomous smartdesk DIY kit for as low as $250.
-After building your desk top, all you have to do is pair the desk to the autonomous Smartdesk kit base and you have a complete gaming desk already
+In total, you won’t be spending more than $319 because you can get a SmartDesk base such as the Autonomous SmartDesk DIY kit for as low as $399.
+After building your desktop, all you have to do is pair the desk to the Autonomous SmartDesk kit base and you have a complete DIY gaming computer desk already.

 One of the first things to consider when using a DIY gaming desk surface is the nature of the material.
-When it comes to choosing the right material, the options are really endless but it all depends on your needs.
+When it comes to choosing the right material to build your own gaming desk, the options are really endless but it all depends on your needs.
 Plastic and wood are the most common build materials and also the cheapest.
 Laminated woods can accommodate and support significant among of weight but the same can’t be said of plastic.

 If you go for the frame-only option, most brands are likely to include hardware for mounting your desk surface.
 However, this hardware was designed for the specific brand, so you need to determine the length of the hardware and the thickness of your surface if you want the desk to come out well.